weihuacern/weihuacern.github.io/_posts/2020-02-20-GRPC_BASIC_AND_EXAMPLES/2020-02-20-GRPC_BASIC_AND_EXAMPLES.md

 ## What is gRPC?

-First, let's disscuss what is gRPC.
-As described in [wikipedia](https://en.wikipedia.org/wiki/GRPC), gRPC is an open source remote procedure call (RPC) system, which is based on HTTP/2 for transport, and Proto buffers as interface description language.
+First, let's disscuss what is **gRPC**.
+As described in [wikipedia](https://en.wikipedia.org/wiki/GRPC), gRPC is an open source remote procedure call (RPC) system, which is based on **HTTP/2** for transport, and **Proto buffers** as interface description language.

-HTTP/2 is a standard and HTTP protocol that well-known to proxies, firewalls and many software tools.
+[HTTP/2](https://developers.google.com/web/fundamentals/performance/http2) is a standard and HTTP protocol that well-known to proxies, firewalls and many software tools.
 Its streaming nature suits the needs of data transportation with multiplexing implemented.

-Proto buffers play as an IDL (interface definition language) and encoding layer, which bring flexibility message description to support multiple programming languages and efficient serialization algorithms to gRPC framework.
+[Proto buffers](https://developers.google.com/protocol-buffers) play as an IDL (interface definition language) and encoding layer, which bring flexibility message description to support multiple programming languages and efficient serialization algorithms to gRPC framework.

 Given the benefits from both HTTP/2 and Proto buffers, gRPC is a good candidate of microservices communication framework.